wolfspelz/ConfigSharp/README.md

 No more key-value lists of string based app settings from XML.
 These settings are typed properties of CLR objects.

-Config files are not C# script (.csx) files.
-They are C#, because they are code and code wants to be intellisensed, resharpered, syntax checked, compiled, type safe.

 ### 1. What it does

 You have a config class which contains your app settings.
 An instance is populated by loading/executing C# based config files.
 You can then use memebrs/properties of the config object anywhere in your app.